 Many of the old developers argue that the learning curve of Meteor JS is too steep and it is very difficult for any newbie to learn Meteor JS.
 This is completely false, as anyone can learn meteor JS and you can start rolling out apps within hours.
 Many of the technology companies have contemplated that earlier when it used to take them months to roll out a multi-functional app while using traditional platforms, now it hardly takes them a couple of weeks using MeteorJS platform.

 While writing this article, the meteor is still in its nascent stage, with the current version that is rolled out is still at 1.2.1.
 They have already announced the meteor JS 1.3 beta version.
-But you can’t expect that all the big companies with big budget will shift to this technology overnight.
-The shift will happen as tools will become available that allows small teams and individual developers to make real-time applications quickly and easily.
+But you can’t expect that all the big companies with a big budget will shift to this technology overnight.
+The shift will happen as tools will become available that allow small teams and individual developers to make real-time applications quickly and easily.
 There are also many other advantages of MeteorJS in terms of Security and the Meteor forums.
-The Meteor forum is pretty active and helps a lot in-terms of building your app.
-As they say it in the Meteor world “It’s fun doing programming with Meteor, but its only up to the companies to adopt it.
+The Meteor forum is pretty active and helps a lot of in terms of building your app.
+As they say it in the Meteor world “It’s fun doing programming with Meteor, but it’s only up to the companies to adopt it.